Heating, Ventilation, and Air Conditioning/Refrigeration (HVAC/R) - Associate in Applied Science (AAS) (4780)

 - Number of individuals currently employed within that occupation

 - Anticipated number of job openings available – just to name a few!

 We are excited to help you learn the theory and hands-on skills to install, design, maintain and troubleshoot basic HVAC systems for residential and commercial buildings.
 To round out your education, you also will take general education courses in communications, science and mathematics and receive the Environmental Protection Agency (EPA) and R410A (type of equipment) certifications.
 These certifications allow you to handle Freon.

 When you graduate from our program, you will be able to:

-- Install, repair and maintain heating, air conditioning and refrigeration systems
+- Install, maintain and troubleshoot HVAC and refrigeration systems

 Yes!
 While this program is designed to lead directly to employment, you have the opportunity to transfer your credits and continue your education.
 Our associate degree programs are designed to be flexible enough to transfer to a wide variety of four-year colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so you can take the proper classes at HACC.

 As a heating, ventilation and air conditioning student, your transfer options include:

 |Pennsylvania College of Technology:||Heating, Ventilation & Air Conditioning (pdf)|